-- Some anti-epileptic drugs (AEDs) can reduce hormone levels, or affect the way that hormones are broken down in the body.
+- Some anti-seizure medication (ASM) can reduce hormone levels, or affect the way that hormones are broken down in the body.

 If you notice a problem with sex before you start taking medication, the problem may be linked to having epilepsy and how you feel about it, or to something unrelated to epilepsy, rather than to your medication.